rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 If an attacker has gained access to a user's account credentials, they can sign in as that user and perform actions as that user.
-The attacker has full access to the user’s Office 365 Mailbox, SharePoint&reg; and OneDrive&reg;.
-Attackers might send email as the user.
-Securing a compromised account properly is important to prevent further issues from arising.
+The attacker has full access to the user's Office 365 Mailbox, SharePoint&reg; and OneDrive&reg;.
+Attackers might send emails as the user.
+Securing a compromised account is essential to prevent further issues from arising.

 ### Diagnosing a compromised mailbox

-The following symptoms may indicate that a user account or mailbox has been compromised:
+The following symptoms may indicate that a user account or mailbox is compromised:

 **NOTE:** This is not a definitive list of symptoms.
 Compromised users may experience symptoms not included in this list, or may not experience any symptoms at all.